 Many hikers turn around here and call this good enough, or you can continue down the back side of the pass to the lake.
 This side is a more gradual descent than the initial climb up to the pass.
 This section of trail gets narrow and a bit overgrown in places, but it's easy to follow.

 I am not sure why but there is very little information online about this hike which is strange since it is obviously well traveled.
 I saw at least 30 people on the trail.
 I even saw a seventy five year old woman three quarters of the way up as I went back down.
-If she can do it so can you.
+If she can do it so can you!

+Kids on this hike are no problem as long as you don't wander too far east on the glacial rifts.
+It becomes too technical and there is a sudden and unexpected drop off into a river valley.
 If you take the train be prepared to add 3 miles total on the hike to and from Whittier.
 Spend the night if you can and leave for the trail later in the day to get the best photographic material.

 Bug dope is not necessary if you do not go farther down into the valley.
 If you do you will be sorry if you left it at home.

 Watch the well hidden potholes on top of the pass off the beaten path.
 They will swallow your foot whole.